intellisenseCodez/devops-codarhq-bootcamp/05. Networking/01_intro.md

     - a MAC address.

 !["Network Interface Card"](../resources/images/NIC.png)
+Ethernet Port, Wifi Card, and USB NIC

 3. **MAC Address**: This 'Media Access Control' address also known as Physical and hardware address is a unique and permanent address assigned to a NIC by its manufacturer.
 It's like your device's postal address on the network.

 !["MAC Address"](../resources/images/MAC.png)

-The first six digits 00:1B:44 is called Organizational Unique Identifier (OUI), is provided by the manufacturer and the rest of the digit is 11:3A: B7 which is NIC Address.
+The first six digits 00:1B:44 is called *Organizational Unique Identifier (OUI)*, is provided by the manufacturer and the rest of the digit is 11:3A: B7 which is *NIC Address*.

 4. **IP Address**: This is another unique identifier, but assigned by the network according to its own rules.
 Think of it as a temporary P.O.
 Box number that can change.
 There are 4 basic types of IP addresses:
     - **Public IP**: accessible directly over the internet.